Candy and cookies are pretty cool. But candy inside cookies are ever better.

 - Cream together the butter, sugars, and vanilla extract.

 - Add the eggs one at a time beat well after each egg.

 - Gradually beat in the flour mixture.

 - Gently stir in the morsels and Snickers pieces.

-- Scoop out 24 cookies and roll them into balls prior to placing onto the prepared baking sheets.
+- Scoop out 24 cookies and roll them into balls prior to placing onto non-stick sheet lined baking sheets.